Empowering Strengths,

 • I offer individual consultations with employers and team managers, as well as tailored workshops on request, to build awareness of autism, ADHD, or AuDHD in the workplace.
 These sessions are designed to develop practical skills for supporting neurodivergent employees, fostering inclusive teams, and improving communication with autistic, ADHD or AuDHD individuals.

-• I provide one-on-one consultations that centre on your unique strengths, interests, and lived experience as an autistic, ADHD or AuDHD individual.
-I also offer practical workshops that explore common challenges and support skill-building and confidence for thriving in both personal and professional life.
+• I provide one-on-one consultations with neurodivergent adults that centre on their unique strengths, interests, and lived experience as an autistic, ADHD or AuDHD individual.
+I also offer practical workshops for neurodivergent individuals to explore common challenges and support skill-building and confidence for thriving in both personal and professional life.

 My Office